andrewgurn/propaganda/README.md

 # installation
 1. Copy everything in the /src directory to your webroot (/var/www/html, c:/inetpub/wwwroot, etc).
-2. Run the SQL script (sql/propaganda.sql) to create the propaganda DB
+2. Run the SQL script (sql/propaganda.sql) to create the propaganda table.  propaganda is just one table, so feel free to create a seperate DB for it or just run it in an existing intranet DB.
 3. Adjust your webserver to require authentication to use stuff in the management folder.
 For example, here's what I added to my apache2 config file so that my users can use their ActiveDirectory login via LDAP:

 ```